RamezIssac/django-slick-reporting/docs/source/index.rst

 * Highcharts & Charts.js integration ready to use with the shipped in View, easily extendable to use with your own charts.
 * Export to CSV
 * Easily extendable to add your own computation fields,
+* Create Dashboard(s) with multiple charts and reports

 Installation
 ------------